 NB: Prices are correct at time of publishing and are subject to change without notice.

 During pregnancy, some of the baby’s DNA from the placenta crosses into your bloodstream.
-After your blood test, the Generation NIPT tests this DNA to identify certain chromosome conditions in your pregnancy.
-The Generation test takes a deeper approach to the science, using an advanced technology called “Massively Parallel Sequencing” to analyse millions of DNA fragments per sample and accurately count the number of chromosomes present to determine if there are too many or too few copies of the tested chromosomes in your baby.
+A sample of your blood is drawn from you, and Generation tests this DNA to identify certain chromosome conditions in your pregnancy.
+Generation takes a deeper approach to the science, using an advanced technology called “Massively Parallel Sequencing” to analyse millions of DNA fragments per sample and accurately count the number of chromosomes present and determine if there are too many or too few copies of the tested chromosomes in your baby.

 Simply because it can be used to obtain important and accurate information about the health of your developing baby in the first trimester (at 10 weeks), with little or no risk to the pregnancy.
 This screening test may be an option for you if: